abrekhov/terraform-101/lesson-2/task2/readme.md

 ![GH_ACTIONS_PROTECTION](./github_actions_protection.png)

 Make some changes to infrastructure in new branch and open PR.
 Wait pipeline to succeed and take a look at issues comment to see the plan.
+(Optional) Try to make some error (ex. set memory = "number") and commit on PR.
+To see that failed checks will prevent merging.

 ![GH_ACTIONS_PR](./github_actions_pr.png)